Arcadier/Marketplace-Populator/README.md

 To use the Transaction Generator, click on the Transactions tab at the top of the page.

 Enter the number of Categories and SubCategories you would like to generate for your marketplace.
 Click the blue "Generate Categories" button.
-Once you received the Success message, the numbers within the \[\] brackets indicate the Category number.
-If you take a look at the screenshot below, the
+Once you receive the Success message, the numbers within the \[\] brackets indicate the Category number.
+If you take a look at the screenshot below, the 2 Categories that were created would have the following usernames: Category194 and Category195.